ivanmaeder/books/business/crossing-the-chasm.md

 #### Early Adopters

-- Visionaries.
-They "imagine, understand, and appreciate the benefits"
+- Visionaries—"imagine, understand, and appreciate the benefits"
 - Relate benefits to actual problems
 - Looking for a breakthrough (order of magnitude improvement)
 - Will take risks
 - Least price-sensitive of all
-- Easy to sell to, hard to please (expectation management is important)
+- Easy to sell to, hard to please (manage expectations)
-- They find you because they have relationships with innovators; horizontal
+- They find you because they have (horizontal) relationships with innovators

 #### Early Majority

 - 1/3 of the market
 - Practical, weary of fads
-- Not risk takers: they need to see well-established references; they buy from proven market leaders
+- Not risk takers: need to see well-established references; buy from proven market leaders
 - Competition (signal of market maturity) is a "condition for purchase"
 - They expect an incremental, measurable, predictable improvement
 - Can be loyal